stacks-network/docs/src/pages/smart-contracts/clarity-values-guide.md

 - `uint` - unsigned 128-bit integer

 ## Constructing Clarity Values
-Clarity values can be constructed functions provided by the **@stacks/transactions** library.
-These function simply output javascript objects that contain a javascript value and a numerical representaiton of the Clarity type information (or in the case of Booleans and Optional None, just the type information).
-These Clarity value objects can then be easily serialized into a `contract-call` transactions for interacting with Clarity contracts.
+Clarity values can be constructed with functions provided by the **@stacks/transactions** library.
+These function simply output javascript objects that contain a value and a numerical representation of the Clarity type information (or in the case of Booleans and Optional None, just the type information).
+These Clarity value objects can then be easily serialized into `contract-call` transactions for interacting with Clarity contracts.

 Here are examples of how to construct each type of Clarity value: